Blyrium/its-dyeing-time-1.20.1/README.md

 ## A Few Notes

+**Q: Corals?**

+A: Yes.
+Bonemeal the ocean floors and enjoy.
+Check the wiki.

 **Q: Will this work with Ordana's [Logical Dye Mixing](https://modrinth.com/datapack/logical-dye-mixing)?**

 A: It should.
 There's one overlapping recipe, though, but it shouldn't be a problem (the result is the same).